where is my promised raise?

 You should also ask if the raise was effective on the date of your review or on some other date, so that you know if the prorated amount that was missing from the last two checks should be added to the next one or not.
 (And if she says that the effective date was indeed two paychecks ago, and you don’t see that prorated amount added in, you’ll need to follow up on that as well.)

-Then, if the raise still isn’t shown on your next check, go back to your boss and say this: ”This is the third check that hasn’t included my raise.
+Then, if the raise still isn’t shown on your next check, go back to your boss and say this: “This is the third check that hasn’t included my raise.
 I’m concerned about the money that’s being lost here.
-What specifically do I need to do to ensure that my salary is corrected in the payroll system, and to ensure that the missing amounts from the last three checks are included in the next one?”
+What specifically do I need to do to ensure that my salary is corrected with the payroll service, and to ensure that the missing amounts from the last three checks are included in the next one?”

 Do you have the raise in writing, ideally with an effective date?
 If so, that gives you some backup on all of this.
 If not, you may be at the mercy of your boss, unfortunately — until she makes the raise go through, you may still be earning at your old rate of pay.